bodgit/puppet-openldap/README.md

 ##### `local_ssf`

 Security strength factor assigned to `ldapi` connections.
+This defaults to 256 which is a safeguard to prevent locking the Puppet agent out as it uses this connection to manipulate the configuration.

 ##### `log_level`